This post may contain affiliate links. Please read my disclosure.

 But I have to admit I have not taken the plunge to make my own yet.
 If you’re interested in making your own, check out these popular recipes from other bloggers:

 If you haven’t quite decided to make your own yet, you can find it at many local grocery stores, or your local Asian market.
-You can also buy it on Amazon:
+You can also buy it online.

 Rice wine is commonly used in marinades to add a light sweetness to dishes.
 Japanese rice wine (mirin) is a great substitute here.
 You can also use regular white wine or sake, but choose one that has a hint of sweetness.